Risk-Team/CAVAanalytics/README.md

            rso9192/cava:version2.0.0
 ```

+Now open your favorite browser and type **http://localhost:8888/**.
+You should see a login page: enter the **username "rstudio"** and **password "password"** to login and that's it!
+You can now use CAVAanalytics through Rstudio server.

 ## Quick example

 The idea behind CAVAanalytics is to divide the process of working with multiple models into 3 steps. **Firstly**  download or upload data (multiple